Behold, the powerful eyes of the world’s cutest and fluffiest hunter: your cat.

 Cat pink eye occurs when the conjunctiva, the sensitive pink lining of the eyelids, becomes irritated.

-Just like humans, cats carry a multitude of invisibile microorganisms on them at all times.
+Just like humans, cats carry a multitude of invisible microorganisms on them at all times.
 A majority of pink eye cases are caused by a cat’s inflammatory immune response to those microorganisms.
 Though cats can experience pink eye at any point in their lives, it is most common in kittens.
+Let’s dive into what these eye infections can look like and some common causes of cat conjunctivitis.

 How to Identify Pink Eye in Cats